David Yost

 David Harold Yost (/joʊst/; born January 7, 1969) is an American actor and producer.
-He is best known for portraying Billy Cranston in Mighty Morphin Power Rangers, Mighty Morphin Power Rangers: The Movie, Mighty Morphin Alien Rangers, and Power Rangers Zeo.
+He is best known for portraying Billy Cranston in Mighty Morphin Power Rangers, Mighty Morphin Power Rangers: The Movie, Mighty Morphin Alien Rangers, Power Rangers Zeo, Mighty Morphin Power Rangers: Once & Always and Power Rangers Cosmic Fury.

 Early life

 Yost was born in Council Bluffs, Iowa.
 He moved around the United States while winning many national gymnastics competitions, most notably the state championships in Iowa and Montana.
 In 1987, he graduated from Amador Valley High School in Pleasanton, California.
 In 1991, he graduated from Graceland University in Lamoni, Iowa with a Bachelor of Arts in communication and dramatic arts.